Lipiu/Lipiu/README.md

 **`Computer Science student`**

-I am currently studying computer science at ASE CSIE.
-Eager to learn and improve at a fast pace.
+I am currently studying computer science at CSIE.
 Here are all my projects that I am working on.

 ---